ably/ably-asset-tracking-android/README.md

 )
 ```

-This values are then used in the `DefaultResolutionPolicy` which uses a simple
-decision algorithm which checks if resolution for certain state (relative to
-proximity threshold, battery threshold and subscribers presence) has been provided
+These values are then used in the default `ResolutionPolicy`, created by the `DefaultResolutionPolicyFactory`.
+This default policy implementation uses a simple decision algorithm to determine the `Resolution` for a certain state, relative to proximity threshold, battery threshold and the presence of subscribers.
-by user or taking the default, and then between this and resolutions requested by
-subscribers (if any) it uses the one that satisfies all requirements.

-#### Providing custom `ResolutionPolicy` implementation
+#### Providing a Custom Resolution Policy Implementation

-For a greater flexibility it is possible to  provide a custom implementation of the
-`ResolutionPolicy` interface.
-In this implementation user can define which logic will be applied
-to different parameters provided by application developer, and how resolution will be determined
-based on the parameters and requests from subscribers.
+For the greatest flexibility it is possible to provide a custom implementation of the `ResolutionPolicy` interface.
+In this implementation the application developer can define which logic will be applied to their own parameters, including how resolution is to be determined based on the those parameters and requests from subscribers.

 Please see `DefaultResolutionPolicy` [implementation](publishing-sdk/src/main/java/com/ably/tracking/publisher/DefaultResolutionPolicyFactory.kt) for an example.